ITRS-Group/cordial/tools/geneos/USAGE.md

 Another way to control how instances behave is through the `geneos disable` and `geneos enable` commands.
 The principal difference between `geneos protect` and `geneos disable` is that if you disable an instance then you cannot override this state per command with `--force`, unlike a protected instance.

-Disabling an instance is useful when you want to perform maintenance or you want to create a manual backup copy of an instance and disable it as a placeholder.
+Disabling an instance is useful when you want to perform maintenance or you want to create a backup copy of an instance and disable it to ensure it is not started by accident.

 Disabled instances show in the `geneos list` output with a `D` flag.